After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 # Restore

-We will assume you are restoring to a new / fresh server.
+We will assume you are restoring to a new / clean server.

 1. [[Download Cloudbox|Downloading Cloudbox]] (all steps within).